This site uses cookies

 4. Competitive Advantage

-Effective branding provides a competitive advantage by differentiating a company's products or services.
+Effective global branding provides a competitive advantage by differentiating a company's products or services.
 About 46% of consumers are willing to pay more for a brand name they trust, highlighting how strong branding can create a perceived value that keeps a brand apart from its competitors.

-Also, global branding allows companies to leverage their brand equity across different markets.
 Customer loyalty established in one region can carry over to new markets.
 It provides a benefit over competitors entering those markets for the first time.

 The existing brand equity offers the company a good start in building customer trust and preference in other countries.